AlexNisnevich/phon_rule/readme.md

 phon_rule environment aims to be as simple to use as possible, while still being flexible in the types of rules it can draw.

-To use this environment, simple copy the preamble of `phon_rule.tex` into your own LaTeX file.
-If this proves to be popular enough, I'll try to make it into a package, but I have no experience with LaTeX's packaging system.
+To use this environment, place the `phon_rule.sty` file either in your LaTeX packages directory or in the same directory as the document you're going to use the environment in.

 Most of the LaTeX in this readme was automatically rendered using [markdown-pp](https://github.com/AlexNisnevich/markdown-pp) by way of [QuickLaTeX](http://www.holoborodko.com/pavel/quicklatex/).
 Because QuickLaTeX does not yet support the `tipa` package,